-AXA has developed and implemented a robust economic capital model since 2007 and the AXA Group's Internal Model has been used since 2009 in the risk management system and decision making processes.
-AXA main goal in using an internal model as opposed to the standard formula is to better reflect the company's risk profile in the Solvency Capital Requirement (SCR).
-This is considered from several aspects.
+AXA Group has developed and implemented a robust economic capital model since 2007 and the AXA Group's Internal Model has been used since 2009 in the risk management system and decision making processes.
+AMF applies the AXA Group internal model.
+AMF's main goal in using an internal model as opposed to the standard formula is to better reflect the Company's risk profile in the Solvency Capital Requirement (SCR).
+This is considered from several aspects: